 The Internship Fee of $2600 supports the costs associated with supervising and mentoring TMATE interns.

-The fee is deducted from your salary in 10 monthly installments of $260.
-Your employing district forwards
+The fee is deducted from the teacher's salary in 10 monthly installments of $260.

 Are the classes online?

 The three summer classes are primarily face to face instruction, but are augmented with online components.

-The fall and spring classes have 3 or 4 face to face meetings on Saturday, with most work being completed
+The fall and spring classes have 3 or 4 face-to-face meetings on Saturday.

 When and where are the classes?